anklav24/wordpress-docker/README.md

-# Wordpress, MySQL, Redis phpMyAdmin, Traefik (TLS, HTTPS), Docker, Uploading to Google Drive
+# Wordpress, MySQL, Redis, phpMyAdmin, Traefik (TLS, HTTPS), Docker, Uploading to Google Drive

 ## Overview
-If you need your own Wordpress server with SSL and Backups.
+If you need your own Wordpress server with HTTPS and Backups.

 ### Requirements
 - Oracle VPS Free Tier ARM (VM.Standard.A1.Flex)